 Step 6 – Subtract expenses from income

 Now you take the total of all your expenses and subtract that figure from your income.
-We want that number to be zero.
+Of course, we want that number to be zero.
 But it might take some fiddling with the numbers to get there.
 For instance, you might have more money than you thought.
 So you could add some money onto your food costs or into your savings.

 Most people find it a struggle to manage the zero-based budget on the first take.
 In fact, it can take three to six months before someone actually manages to balance the budget so that it comes to zero.

 The important thing to remember is that you need to stick to that budget.
-If you budget £600 for food in a month, divide that between the number of weeks, or even days, and stick to that amount.
-Don’t be tempted to spend a bit more this week to save next week, it rarely happens unless you’re very disciplined.
+For example, if you budget £600 for food in a month, divide that between the number of weeks or even days, and stick to that amount.
+Don’t be tempted to spend a bit more this week to save next week.
+It rarely happens unless you’re very disciplined.

 Step 7 – Repeat

 Remember to repeat this every month.
-Don’t get lazy and use the previous month’s budget, the budget should be done on a monthly basis.
+Don’t get lazy and use the previous month’s budget.
+The budget should be done every month.
 Incomes and expenses can change in an instance, so you need to be prepared.